dotkernel/dot-cache/README.md

 You can store `result_cache`, `metadata_cache`, `query_cache`, `hydration_cache` into files using the `filesystem`
 adapter or you can store the `result_cache` into memory using the `array` adapter.

+## EXAMPLE OF CONFIGURATION WHICH USE BOTH in_memory AND filesystem
 Configuration sample for ``config\autoload\doctrine.global.php`` file:

 ```php